jitsi/jigasi/README.md

  ```
  ./jigasi.sh --domain=meet.jit.si --subdomain=callcontrol --secret=topsecret
  ```
-After Jigasi is started it will register as XMPP component under 'callcontrol' subdomain.
+After Jigasi is started it will register as XMPP component under the 'callcontrol' subdomain.
 In Jitsi Meet application -> config.js -> hosts.call_control must be set to 'callcontrol.meet.jit.si'.
 This will enable SIP calls in Jitsi Meet.

 Supported arguments:
  * --domain: specifies the XMPP domain to use.
- * --host: the IP address or the name of the XMPP host to connect to(localhost by default).
+ * --host: the IP address or the name of the XMPP host to connect to (localhost by default).
- * --port: the port of the XMPP host to connect on(5347 by default).
+ * --port: the port of the XMPP host to connect on (5347 by default).
  * --subdomain: subdomain name for SIP gateway component.
  * --secret: the secret key for the sub-domain of the Jabber component implemented by this application with which it is to authenticate to the XMPP server to connect to.
  * --min-port: the minimum port number that we'd like our RTP managers to bind upon.